Fresh Pond Almanac

 Fresh Pond Reservation is the host to an abundance of life forms.
 A variety of plant species flower in June, including the large-leaved lupine (Lupinus polyphyllus).
 The large-leaved lupine is a perennial herbaceous plant that can grow up to 1.5 m (4.9 ft).
-They can be recognizable by their five-parted blue or purple flowers, however the flowers are also sometimes white at the meadow.
-When the plant no longer holds pollen, the color of the flower petals change, serving as an indicator for potential pollinators.
+They can be recognizable by their five-parted blue or purple flowers, however, the flowers are also sometimes white at the meadow.
+When the plant no longer holds pollen, the color of the flower petals changes, serving as an indicator for potential pollinators.
 The plant has hairy fruit pods and is also a larval host plant for many butterfly species.
 The plant does not provide nectar, but many insects visit the plant in hopes of finding it.
 These lupines, pictured below, were sighted on the outskirts of Lusitania Meadow, on the path that veers to the right from the main entrance of the meadow📍.

 The Visitors of Lupine

 Hummingbirds, butterflies, and many bees, including carpenter bees, bumblebees, mason bees, and miner bees, are common pollinators of lupines.
 At the Lusitania meadow, you may spot the Wilke’s mining bee (Andrena wilkella)–the bee in the banner of this almanac and a common pollinator of the meadow’s lupines.

 Bumblebees, such as the brown-belted bumblebee (Bombus griseocollis) can also be seen foraging the plant, forcing their way into the lupines’ deep flowers.
 Insects have to pry open the flowers in order to get inside, something that is not a major challenge for bumblebees due to their size and strength–as you can see below.